shunitavni/Speech-Emotion-Recognition/README.md

-In our quest to classify audio clips, we realized that one set of data would not represent the distribution of emotion through real-world sound well enough, so throughout the process, we created one complete set of ours containing 4 different sets of .wav audio files.
+In our quest to classify audio clips, we realized that one set of data would not represent the distribution of emotion through real-world sound well enough, so throughout the process, we created new Dataset which contains 4 different Datasets of .wav audio files listed below.

 * Surrey Audio-Visual Expressed Emotion (SAVEE)
 * Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS)